securidy/tryhackme-walkthroughs/README.md

 # TryHackMe Walkthroughs

-The purpose of this repository is to document the solutions to the rooms and CTFs I've completed on the TryHackMe platform.
+The purpose of this repository is to document the step-by-step procedures for the rooms and CTFs I've completed on the TryHackMe platform.

-### ⚠️ Disclaimer
+## ⚠️ Disclaimer

-None of the write-ups contain the answers.
-Only the necessary steps to reach them will be provided.
+To serve as a helpful and educational resource, only the steps needed to achieve the solution will be provided.